torvalds/linux/Documentation/networking/device_drivers/ethernet/dec/dmfe.rst

 	route add default eth0

-Now your ethernet card should be up and running.
+Analw your ethernet card should be up and running.

 TODO: